Proto:Doom (PC, 1993)/Doom 0.2

 - Only three enemies are present on the only map of this build (see below) – an imp, a demon, and the Baron of Hell.
 Object-to-object collision detection has not been implemented yet, nor has the enemy AI.
 They will only cycle their walking animations slowly and will not move nor react to gunfire, noise, or even the player walking right through them.

-- Your only weapon is a prototype shotgun, which does not bob on-screen.
-You also have infinite ammo.
+- Your only weapon is a prototype shotgun with infinite ammo.

 - Sound and music are not implemented yet.
 It is possible that the DMX sound library used in the final version was not licensed at this time.